tiagopaispereira/ledger-to-invest/database/docs/table_relationships.md

 ## Overview

-This document details all foreign key relationships, constraints, and business rules in the LTI database schema.
-The relationships are organized by functional areas and include cardinality information.
+This document details all foreign key relationships, constraints, validation functions, and business rules in the LTI (Ledger-To-Invest) database schema.
+The relationships are organized by functional areas and include cardinality information, check constraints, and trigger-based validations.

 ## Entity Relationship Hierarchy

-The diagram is organized into functional areas: Core Network, Transaction Netwoek, Budget Network and Configuration.
+The diagram is organized into functional areas: Core Network, Transaction Network, Budget Network and Configuration.

 ```mermaid
 graph LR